Public Lands for Affordable Housing Development

 Assembly Bill 1486 (Ting, 2019) aims to connect developers who are interested in building more affordable homes on surplus local public land that is both available and suitable for housing development.

-Beginning January 1, 2020, local agencies (cities, counties, and special districts) must send notices about available, surplus local public land to all of the following:
+Local agencies (cities, counties, special districts, and certain other entities) must send notices about available, surplus local public land to all of the following:

 - Any local public entity within the jurisdiction where the surplus local land is located